SAVE, A Friend to Homeless Animals

 If you are committed to protecting the health and welfare of homeless companion animals and strengthening the human-animal bond, please fill out an employment application.

-Status: Full time, exempt
+Status: Full time, hourly

-Schedule: Five days a week, as needed (Sun-Thurs)
+Schedule: Four-Five days a week, as needed

-Reports to: Director of Operations, Executive Director
+Formally Reports To: Assistant Manager/Director of Operations, Executive Director

 Essential Duties and Responsibilities: